slackapi/template-triage-bot/docs/DEPLOY_Heroku.md

     - Under "Subscribe to bot events", add the `app_home_opened` event
     - Click Save Changes

+## Part 3: Set your MongoDB backend connection information

+It's now time to configure your backend, powered by a MongoDB database.
+The application is set up to look for a [MongoDB connection string](https://docs.mongodb.com/manual/reference/connection-string/) stored in a `MONGODB_URI` [Heroku environment variable](https://devcenter.heroku.com/articles/config-vars).

+### Heroku add-ons make it easy
+For the fastest setup, you can look for a Heroku Add-On for MongoDB by browsing the Add-ons marketplace [here](https://elements.heroku.com/search/addons?q=MongoDB).

+Once you add the add-on to your new app, Heroku will automatically set the `MONGODB_URI` environment variable.

+As of January 2022, there were no free MongoDB add-ons available on the Heroku add-ons marketplace.

+### MongoDB Atlas has a free offering
+If you're looking for an alternative option, you might consider MongoDB Atlas, MongoDB's cloud-hosted offering which has a free tier.

+To setup MongoDB Atlas to work with this repository, follow the [sign up flow for MongoDB Atlas](https://www.mongodb.com/atlas) and provision a cluster.
+Be sure to setup a user with read/write access to the your new database and [allow connections](https://docs.atlas.mongodb.com/security/ip-access-list/) to be initiated from any IP on the internet to connect to your database (0.0.0.0/0).

+Once your cluster is provisioned, retrieve your connection string by clicking "Connect", "Connect your application", and "Node.js" / "4.0 or later".
+You will be shown a connection string in the form of `mongodb+srv://<username>:<password>@<server>/<databaseName>?retryWrites=true&w=majority` or similar.
+Copy this string and insert your user's password and optionally update the database name.

+Finally, set the `MONGODB_URI` [Heroku environment variable](https://devcenter.heroku.com/articles/config-vars) to this value.
+Your application will automatically restart.

-## Part 3: Install and use your app
+## Part 4: Install and use your app

-1. You can now click 'View' from the Heroku 'Create New App' page or go directly to  [`https://awesome-app-name-you-entered.herokuapp.com/slack/install`](https://awesome-app-name-you-entered.herokuapp.com/slack/install) and click the 'Add to Slack' button.
+1. It's time to install the app.
+Go directly to  [`https://awesome-app-name-you-entered.herokuapp.com/slack/install`](https://awesome-app-name-you-entered.herokuapp.com/slack/install) and click the 'Add to Slack' button.

 2. Try out your freshly deployed app!
-    1. Visit your app's App Home tab to see the current configuration (you can edit `config.js` and restart the application to make changes)
+    1. Visit your app's App Home tab to see the current configuration (you can clone your Heroku git repo, edit `config.js`, and push your changes to Heroku to update your settings.)
     2. Execute your shortcut by entering "Show triage stats" in the quick switcher (CMD+k) or by using the lightning bolt ⚡️ symbol right below the message input field in Slack and filling out the form.
 You should receive a DM from the bot.
     3. Wait for the (by default) top-of-the-hour hourly update in any channel the bot has been invited to.